EladB1/swervec/README.md

 Generic arrays are arrays made of up of generic values (i.e. `Array<generic>`).
 Generic variables and arrays can only be used in a function definition.

-A generic function is any function with one or more generic parameters (generic variable/array).
+A generic function AKA prototype is any function with one or more generic parameters (generic variable/array).
 A generic function gets its proper types on function call.
 Generic functions can return `generic` or `Array<generic>`, but you should consider what your function is returning.